 Enterprises, small and large, depend heavily on the performance of their applications that run over their WAN networks.
-When your company relies on applications and services that run over the Internet (and which company doesn’t these days), then managing WAN performance may be the single most important IT project that guarantees to pay dividends.
+When your company relies on applications and services that run over the Internet (and which company doesn’t these days?), then managing WAN performance may be the single most important IT project that guarantees to pay dividends.
 This is true whether you are a small single office business, or you are a multi-national enterprise with thousands of branch offices.
 The fact is that many business applications run in public or private clouds and are delivered to the users over their WAN (Wide Area Network) connection to the cloud.
 That’s why managing WAN performance is business critical for any size corporation.

 Depending on your company profile, you may be using various services that run over the Internet.
-Some of these application will require higher bandwidth, some of them may require extreme reliability, some of them require certain elasticity from your static IPs, some of them may require features that depend on time of day, or may require a behavior based on the instantaneous cross-traffic profile.
+Some of these applications will require higher bandwidth, some of them may require extreme reliability, some of them may require certain elasticity from your static IPs, some of them may require features that depend on the time of day, while others may require a behavior based on the instantaneous cross-traffic profile.
 In other words, every company’s WAN performance requirements are unique.
-That’s why it is important to understand the requirements and SLAs (Service Level Agreements) of your WAN connectivity, in order to succeed in managing WAN performance that optimizes end user experience, for all of your users, all the time.
+That’s why it is important to understand the requirements and SLAs (Service Level Agreements) of your WAN connectivity, in order to succeed in managing WAN performance that optimizes end user experience, for all of your users, all of the time.

 Before anyone jumped on a solution, it was critical to diagnose the problem correctly.
-Rather than blindly throwing general purpose QoS (Quality of Service) rules in their legacy routers, a more customized solution was what the “doctor” ordered this time.
+Rather than blindly throwing general purpose QoS (Quality of Service) rules into their legacy routers, a more customized solution was what the “doctor” ordered this time.

 It is extremely important to assess the requirements of the WAN network correctly, so that the correct prescription can be applied.
-In this case, the video conferencing application was suffering from low bandwidth if directed over their MPLS line (no matter how high their SLAs or how tight their QoS) and was suffering from jitter and latency.
-If put on their cable line on the other hand, they were suffering from the latency and jitter that starts at a specific time of day (still a mystery according to the ISP, eh, did someone say “over-provisioning”?).
+In this case, the video conferencing application was suffering from low bandwidth when directed over their MPLS line (no matter how high their SLAs or how tight their QoS) and was also suffering from jitter and latency.
+If put on their cable line, on the other hand, they were suffering from the latency and jitter that starts at a specific time of day.
+According to the ISP, the reason for this deterioration of performance was a mystery.
+(Did someone say “over-provisioning”?).

 Cahit Akin, CEO, Mushroom Networks, Inc.